-ART 365 Digital Photography Studies
+ART 365 Digital Photography Studio

-Course that explores digital imaging, post-production of images, workflow and manipulation of the digital picture plane utilizing Photoshop and related software as well as hands on techniques.
-Digital camera of 6
+Course that explores digital imaging, post-production of images, workflow, and manipulation of the digital picture plane utilizing Photoshop and related software as well as hands-on techniques.
+A digital camera with manual settings is required.

-Mega Pixels or higher is required.
 Prerequisites: ART 111V or 121V or 131V or permission of the instructor.

-ART 385 Art and the Human Experience F (3 SH)
+ART 385 Art and the Human Experience

-Directed study of the relationships between art, its history, and everyday culture.
-A variety of visual cues and motivations will be analyzed such as photography, film, symbols, pop culture and graphic design all within an art historical context.
-Prerequisites: ART 114V or 215V or 510 or Permission of Instructor.
+Study of the relationships between art, its history, and everyday culture.
+A variety of visual cues and motivations will be analyzed such as photography, film, symbols, comics, pop culture, and graphic design all within an art historical context.
+Prerequisites: ART 114V or 215V or permission of the instructor.